shaneiadt/Ramblings/pages/2021/js-tips-and-tricks.md

     - Javascript
 ---

-Let's make our dev life easier with some JS related tips & tricks :smile:
+Let's make our dev life easier with some JS related tips & tricks 😀

 ## 1. Object Destructuring